The Royal Society of Literature (RSL) respects your privacy.

 Becoming a member or passholder of the RSL

-Joining the RSL requires you to provide certain basic information, including a valid email address.
+Joining the RSL requires you to provide certain basic information.
 We will need this to enable us to administer the website and, if necessary, to contact you.
 However, we will not pass on this information to any unauthorised party.
 By joining, we assume you wish to receive the benefits of membership including our e-mail newsletter, annual magazine, events programmes and invitations to events.
 Passholders will be subscribed to the e-mail newsletter and kept up to date with upcoming events via email.

 The security of your information is important to us.
 The personal information you provide is stored in a secure location, is accessible only by designated staff, and is used only for the purposes for which you provide that information.
 We maintain appropriate administrative technical and physical safeguards to protect your information against accidental or unlawful destruction, accidental loss, alteration, unauthorised disclosure or access, use and all other unlawful forms of processing of the personal data in our possession.

 We will not transfer any of your information to destinations outside of the European Economic Area.

 Third party links